Gold Is Where You Find It: Production notes

 While stationed in South Carolina in 1919, Clements Ripley met and married Katherine (Kattie) Ball, the daughter of noted journalist W. W. Ball.
 They lived in North Carolina and grew peaches until 1927, when they moved to Charleston, South Carolina to become writers.

 The real landmark lawsuit was Woodruff v.
 North Bloomfield Gravel Mining Company, brought in 1882 and settled in 1884.

 This was the second Warner Bros. movie to be shot in the new three-strip Technicolor process.
+Filming and production started on August 23, 1937 and ended on mid/late-October 1937.

-According to TCM's Brian Cady, "director Michael Curtiz's felicity with the Technicolor camera led Warner Brothers to put him in the director's chair in place of William Keighley for their next Technicolor extravaganza, The Adventures of Robin Hood (1938)."
+According to TCM's Brian Cady, "director Michael Curtiz's felicity with the Technicolor camera led Warner Bros.
+Pictures to put him in the director's chair in place of William Keighley for their next Technicolor extravaganza, The Adventures of Robin Hood (1938)."

 The film was shot near Weaverville, California and was plagued by torrential rains.